November 6th, 2012

 I’m going to go out on a limb here and say that most people’s garages aren’t all that attractive.
 Unless you’re one of the 1% who has a warehouse garage with sparkling stainless steel cabinets and shiny painted floors or are one of those weirdly disciplined people who don’t ever let clutter get out of hand, you probably have a garage corner or two that wouldn’t qualify for an Architectural Digest spread.

 Our garage is no exception.
 We have a two-car garage where we actually do park two cars.
 We don’t have a shed because my family has a very bad track record with sheds.
-In my family, once you get a shed, you soon have to have a shed for your shed.
+In my family, once you get a shed, you soon must have a shed for your shed.
 Then your shed’s shed needs a shed.
 I figure I have that crazy shed-junk-hoarding-gene that would kick in if we had a shed.
 So, no shed.

 I tell you this so you will understand that our garage must also serve as storage for all my garden paraphernalia, chicken supplies, bird food bins, recycling bins, lawn mower, power washer—well, you get the idea.
 It’s not even a roomy two-car garage.
 But we just can’t go down that shed path.